shitcoinsociety/doltcoin/README.md

 # DoltCoin

+The blockchain for simple people.

-We are developing DoltCoin ($DOLT), a very simple crypto-currency, powered by [Dolt](https://github.com/dolthub/dolt) as backing database.
-[Here](https://dev.to/buhrmi/dolt-as-a-backing-database-for-blockchains-1ba4) you can read about the initial motivation for the project.
+DoltCoin ($DOLT) is an upcoming crypto-currency utilizing [Dolt](https://github.com/dolthub/dolt) as its backing database.
+You can read more about the motivation behind DoltCoin [here](https://dev.to/buhrmi/dolt-as-a-backing-database-for-blockchains-1ba4).

 The goal of DoltCoin is to stay simple, so that new programmers can easily join the project.

 DoltCoin will start off as a proof-of-work blockchain and automatically switch over to proof-of-stake once a specific block height is reached.

-## Get started

-Project is under development, check back later.

 ### Roadmap: